JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 The second interface is generally easier to implement, but isn't applicable for all subtypes of `AbstractGP`.
 See [Which API should I implement?](@ref) for further discussion.

-Note that neither `AbstractGP` nor `FiniteGP` are exported as this package also provides user-facing concrete types which are generally what users should interact with.
-Package developers, and anyone writing code that is intended to work with any GP in the ecosystem, should import what they need.

 ## Intended Audience